OpenTechSchool/python-beginners/docs/en/functions.rst

 ::

-     angle = 20 # Set the angle we want to use for our square
+      turtle.left(20)     # now we can change the angle only here

 A function for a hexagon